Capital punishment in the United States

-In the United States, capital punishment is a legal penalty throughout the country at the federal level, in 27 states, and in American Samoa.
+In the United States, capital punishment (also known as the death penalty) is a legal penalty in 27 states (of which two, Oregon and Wyoming, have no inmates sentenced to death), throughout the country at the federal level, and in American Samoa.
 It is also a legal penalty for some military offenses.
-Capital punishment has been abolished in 23 states and in the federal capital, Washington, D.C.
-Capital punishment is, in practice, only applied for aggravated murder.
-Although it is a legal penalty in 27 states, only 20 states have the ability to execute death sentences, with the other seven, as well as the federal government, being subject to different types of moratoriums.
-The existence of capital punishment in the United States can be traced to early colonial Virginia.
-Along with Japan, South Korea, Taiwan, and Singapore, the United States is one of five advanced democracies and the only Western nation that applies the death penalty regularly.
+Capital punishment has been abolished in the other 23 states and in the federal capital, Washington, D.C.
+It is usually applied for only the most serious crimes, such as aggravated murder.
+Although it is a legal penalty in 27 states, 21 of them have authority to execute death sentences, with the other 6 subject to moratoriums.

-It is one of 54 countries worldwide applying it, and was the first to develop lethal injection as a method of execution, which has since been adopted by five other countries.
-The Philippines has since abolished executions, and Guatemala has done so for civil offenses, leaving the United States as one of four countries to still use this method (along with China, Thailand, and Vietnam).
-It is common practice for the condemned to be administered sedatives prior to execution, regardless of the method used.
+As of 2025, three of the 38 OECD member countries, that being the United States, Japan, and South Korea retain the death penalty.
+South Korea has observed an unofficial moratorium on executions since 1997.
+Thus, Japan and Taiwan are the only other advanced democracies with capital punishment.
+In both countries, the death penalty remains quite broadly supported.

+Capital punishment in the United States can be traced to early colonial Virginia.
 There were no executions in the United States between 1967 and 1977.
 In 1972, the Supreme Court of the United States struck down capital punishment statutes in Furman v.
-Georgia, reducing all pending death sentences to life imprisonment at the time.
-Subsequently, a majority of states enacted new death penalty statutes, and the court affirmed the legality of capital punishment in the 1976 case Gregg v.
+Georgia, reducing all pending death sentences to life imprisonment.
+Subsequently, a majority of states enacted new death penalty statutes, and the court affirmed the legality of the practice in the 1976 case Gregg v.
 Georgia.
-Since then, more than 8,700 defendants have been sentenced to death; of these, more than 1,550 have been executed.
-At least 190 people who were sentenced to death since 1972 have since been exonerated, about 2.2% or one in 46.
-As of April 1, 2022, 2,414 convicts are still on death row.
+Since then, more than 8,500 defendants have been sentenced to death; of these, more than 1,605 have been executed.
+Most executions are carried out by states.
+For every 8.2 people executed, one person on death row has been exonerated, in the modern era.
+At least 200 people who were sentenced to death since 1973 have been exonerated.
+That would be about 2.2% or one in 46.